Prelude to Axanar: Lawsuit

 On December 29, 2015, CBS and Paramount Pictures filed a copyright lawsuit seeking damages in the US District Court for the Central District of California, alleging that the Axanar works infringed their rights by making use of the Klingon language and "innumerable copyrighted elements of Star Trek, including its settings, characters, species, and themes".
+In court filings, CBS and Paramount estimated Axanar's income from crowdfunding and related revenue at approximately $1.4 million, which informed their decision to seek actual damages rather than statutory damages of up to $150,000 per infringed work.

+Reaction to the dispute among Star Trek alumni was not uniformly sympathetic to Axanar.
+Actor Wil Wheaton, who played Wesley Crusher on Star Trek: The Next Generation, wrote on his personal blog in March 2016 that Axanar's producers had "exploited the passion and love that Trekkies have for Star Trek to get money" and argued that the project had "put all fan films at risk" by drawing CBS and Paramount's legal scrutiny.
+Wheaton added his belief that they were "morally and ethically and legally in the wrong, and while I have a lot of problems with copyright and IP law, these guys are not the people I want to be the poster children for reforming those laws."

 On March 28, 2016, Axanar Productions filed a motion to dismiss or strike Paramount and CBS' claims on the basis that the elements mentioned in the court filing were not protected by copyright and it was seeking premature relief from a work, the Axanar film, that did not exist.

 On May 9, 2016, the motion to dismiss the lawsuit was denied.
 Later that month, J. J. Abrams said that "within the next few weeks, it will be announced this is going away".
 Abrams said he pushed the studio to stop the lawsuit, because "we realized this is not the appropriate way to deal with the fans".
 This statement by Abrams had no apparent effect on the lawsuit, since the case was scheduled for a jury trial in early 2017.